If You or Someone Close To You Has Been Wrongly Convicted Or Unfairly Sentenced, You Need To Get A Competent Appellate Lawyer On Your Side – Fast

 The appellate process has important and non-negotiable deadlines that must be met in order to preserve this right to appeal.
 Additionally, appellate procedure is complicated and nuanced.
 In fact, it is often difficult even for experienced trial practitioners to navigate the appellate process.
 Accordingly, if you or someone close to you has been wrongly convicted or unfairly sentenced, it is absolutely essential to get our experienced and knowledgeable appellate team involved in your case immediately.

 If you, a friend or a family member has been unsuccessful on direct appeal, Pennsylvania law provides for one last means of obtaining relief.
-Pennsylvania’s Post Conviction Relief Act allows a convicted individual to collaterally attack their conviction by demonstrating that their conviction or sentence resulted from one or more of the following:
+Pennsylvania’s Post Conviction Relief Act, under Title 42, allows a convicted individual to collaterally attack their conviction by demonstrating that their conviction or sentence resulted from one or more of the following:

 - A violation of Pennsylvania’s Constitution, the Federal Constitution, or the laws of the United States